Oigreserolf/Oigreserolf/README.md

 - 💬 Ask me about IoT, Mechanical Design, Philosophy and Rock 'n Roll

-- 📫 How to reach me: oigreserolf@hotmail.com
+- 📫 Keep in touch: oigreserolf@hotmail.com

 - ⚡ Fun fact: prefer soda with ice cubes and love the cinema's nachos.